-- Have you noticed anything off about your friends?
+- Have you noticed anything off (in a negative sense) about your friends?

 - Are you honest with your friends and are they honest with you?

-- Do you feel like you are drifting from any of your friends?
+- Do you feel like you are drifting away from any of your friends?

 Time to Reach Out

 Due to the massive amounts of activity cancellations, most are left with more free time than usual.
 This free time grants us the opportunity to reach out to those we may have lost touch or are beginning to lose touch with.
 In the day and age of social media and wireless communication, this should not be too hard.
 Face to face interaction is not necessary to reach out to someone, we only need to send a text message or message someone via social media to interact and talk to someone.
 Furthermore, there are video chatting apps and software, as well as online games that can keep our interactions with others engaging and entertaining.
-So, if anyone is afraid of Coronavirus, there are still plenty of ways to keep in touch with others, and there is a great opportunity to revive relationships that may be starting to fade.
+So, if anyone is afraid of Coronavirus (I am not so sure there should be overwhelming fear based on the survival rate), there are still plenty of ways to keep in touch with others, and there is a great opportunity to revive relationships that may be starting to fade.

 Listed below are a few creative ways to engage with friends online:

 - Send each other memes that are relevant to your relationship.